wix/ricos/packages/preview/API.md

 The `contentInteractionMappers` field allows to pass the interactions as a function array, similar to the `typeMappers` and `inlineStyleMappers`.
 The `preview` package exports the `interactionMap` API containing three predefined interactions mentioned in previous section.

-The `onPreviewExpand` handler determines the behavior on content expansion when the interaction `expandMode` is set to `EXPAND_MODES.FULL_CONTENT`.
+The `onPreviewExpand` handler determines the behavior on content expansion.
 The `RichContentPreview` component wraps the `RichContentViewer` while providing default `PREVIEW` configuration.

 ### Custom Interactions